cogwirrel/pi-nav/README.md

 # PI NAV
 Navigation for Raspberry PI using a USB GPS dongle

+The UI is a fork of a seriously cool project called [ffwdme.js](https://ffwdmejs.org/) - worth checking out!

 ## Setup
-I don't know if this'll work for you, but I had to run the following to get data from my gps dongle.

 ### Setting up the Pi to read GPS from a dongle

+I had to do the following setup to get data from my gps dongle - do whatever works for you!

 This should all only need to be done once.